 The Ubuntu wiki has an extensive page on forwarding bugs upstream along with instructions on how to report bugs in the upstream bug trackers.

-Testing development versions
+Testing development versions and packages

 The Xubuntu testing infrastructure is made up of two key sections: